 Format: PC, PS4, Xbox One, Nintendo Switch

 It has some of the most memorable weapons in any shooter, of which the best is the 10mm HV Penetrator, also known as the stake gun.
 It spits out steel spikes that can pin enemies to the floor, walls, or each other.
 Nail an enemy goon in the head just right and you’ll hang them on the wall like a macabre painting.
-But that’s never easy thanks to clever AI that will flank you, retreat to cover and flush you out of your hiding spot with well-placed grenades.
+But that’s never easy thanks to clever AI that will flank you, retreat to cover, and flush you out of your hiding spot with well-placed grenades.
 The horror occasionally shines through, so expect a few jump scares and some tense stretches where you don’t need your weapons.
 But don’t worry: they never last long, and you’ll have your hands back on your stake gun soon enough.

-28. Call of Duty: Modern Warfare Remastered
+28. Call of Duty: Black Ops Cold War

-Format: PS3, PS4, Xbox One, Xbox 360, PC
+Format: PS4, PS5, Xbox Series X and S, Xbox One and PC

 27. Team Fortress 2

-The game’s huge economy, which sees players trade for evermore ridiculous hats worth hundreds of dollars in real money, is a testament to how deep it has its hooks into the PC community.
+The game’s huge economy, which sees players trade for ever more ridiculous hats worth hundreds of dollars in real money, is a testament to how deep it has its hooks into the PC community.
 Newcomers might find it bizarre, but if you want to see where many of the core pillars of modern multiplayer shooters come from, look no further.

 26. Bioshock Infinite

 Infinite though, is the real deal.
-Opting for a more direct, action-driven approach, it fully commits to exploring the full scope of Bioshockian powers and gunplay in the aim of pure combat.
+Opting for a more direct, action-driven approach, it fully commits to exploring the full scope of Bioshockian powers and gunplay with the aim of pure combat.
 By the time you have a full set of Vigors, you'll be playing one of the most expressive, versatile, option-packed FPS around, one that seamlessly blends a fast, kinetic emphasis with a wider, strategic battlefield plan.
-Tooled up, and applying the creative thought encouraged by Infinite's often sprawling, multi-levelled arenas, you'll often feel you're on playing part-FPS, part-RTS.
+Tooled up, and applying the creative thought encouraged by Infinite's often sprawling, multi-leveled arenas, you'll often feel you're on playing part-FPS, part-RTS.
 And it'll never be anything less than exhilarating.

 25. Half-Life 2

 What is it?
 It's the one that lets you fight alien fascists by launching toilets at their heads.
-It feels trite to praise the many individual advancements of (physics-based weapons, keenly intelligent enemies, and characters that feel like more than walking quest-givers, to name a few) because pretty much every video game ever has tried to do the same ever since.
+It feels trite to praise the many individual advancements of Half-Life 2 (physics-based weapons, keenly intelligent enemies, and characters that feel like more than walking quest-givers, to name a few) because pretty much every video game ever has tried to do the same ever since.
 Just compare popular games from before Half-Life 2 and after Half-Life 2 and its influence will be made immediately clear.
 But while many foundational games are a bit of a chore to play these days, Half-Life 2 continues to hold up remarkably well.
 It's just as fun to launch an explosive barrel into a room full of helmeted goons now as it was in 2004.
 No really, try it!

 24. Left 4 Dead 2

 What is it?
-Bonding usually calls for either beer or a mutual dislike of something, but who needs those when is around?
+Bonding usually calls for either beer or a mutual dislike of something, but who needs those when Left 4 Dead 2 is around?
 Valve’s zombie-ridden game relentlessly punishes those who shrug off their comrades’ assistance.
 No heroes (*cough* overconfident buffoons *cough*) here: voyage on ahead or get left behind, if you go it alone you’ll definitely meet a bloody end.
 What zombies lack in fortitude they make up for in numbers, but special infected ensure you never let your guard down, as it takes only one overlooked Smoker to knock your entire team for six.
 The Versus mode turns the tables by letting you deviously play as the special infected, disrupting the survivors’ efforts to escape whilst giving you insight into exactly how these major infected function.
 Which, incidentally, plays perfectly into your future sessions as the survivors.
 Brilliantly crafted, Left 4 Dead 2 is a drop-dead simple concept, executed perfectly.

 23. Insurgency: Sandstorm

 A team-based shooter with a realistic bent.
 It strips away UI conveniences you’d expect in modern-day FPSs, such as hit markers and kill confirm messages, which lends it a completely different feel.
-Having to visually confirm your kills – pump a few more bullets into your enemies, just to make sure they’re not moving – puts you in the right mindframe for how you want to play Sandstorm: extremely carefully.
+Having to visually confirm your kills – pump a few more bullets into your enemies, just to make sure they’re not moving – puts you in the right mind frame for how you want to play Sandstorm: extremely carefully.
 It rewards patience and precision over risk-taking, and if you’re caught out of position then you’re going to die, so stay the hell in cover, and make sure you’re coordinating with your squad.

 What is it?
 Riot Games’ attempt to take CS:GO’s competitive FPS crown.
 It’s like a mix of Valve’s twitchy shooter and Overwatch’s over-the-top heroes: it is, at its heart, still a tactical FPS in which positioning is king and you die in one headshot, but every class has flashy skills and abilities that can turn the course of a round.
 Some of them let you leap high in the air, others ping enemy positions, while ultimate abilities can damage enemies through walls and clear out entire areas.
-It's more colourful than CS:GO, but the clean visuals prove that the emphasis is on substance over style.
+It's more colorful than CS:GO, but the clean visuals prove that the emphasis is on substance over style.